RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Case_05.jpeg" alt="Description" width="700">
 </p>

 The top and bottom covers are quite yellowed and in need of some retrobrighting.
-The covers are retrobrighted for about 12 hours continuously.
+The covers are retrobrighted continuously for about 12 hours.
 During this period, 12% hydrogen peroxide cream is applied to the covers regularly.
 The covers are also wrapped in plastic film and exposed to UV light.

 <p align="center">
     <img src="Images/Case_06.jpeg" alt="Description" width="700">